barvian/tw-reset/README.md

 This works, but it's inefficient as it applies to every element on the page even though the variables are only needed in their corresponding utilities.

-An alternative strategy is available behind an experimental config flag, which optimizes this output and likely improves rendering performance of your site.
-It's currently used in production on [tailwindcss.com](https://tailwindcss.com) and [was initially considered for the default strategy in Tailwind v3](https://github.com/tailwindlabs/tailwindcss/discussions/7317#discussioncomment-2107898), but was ruled out because it doesn't work with "per-component styles" that cause PostCSS to run multiple times in isolation (i.e. from Vue/Svelte `<style>` tags or CSS modules).
+An alternative strategy is available behind an experimental config flag, which optimizes this output and likely improves the rendering performance of your site.
+It's currently used in production on [tailwindcss.com](https://tailwindcss.com) and [was initially considered for the default strategy in Tailwind v3](https://github.com/tailwindlabs/tailwindcss/discussions/7317#discussioncomment-2107898), but was ruled out because it doesn't work with "per-component styles" that cause PostCSS to run multiple times in isolation (i.e. Vue/Svelte `<style>` tags or CSS modules).
 However, [these setups are discouraged by Tailwind](https://tailwindcss.com/docs/functions-and-directives#using-apply-with-per-component-css), so `tw-reset` enables this strategy as default, which enforces best practices on top of the other improvements mentioned.
 If you must use per-component styles, you can disable this optimization with:

 ```js
 // tailwind.config.js